artainmo/web-development/backend/NodeJS/README.md

 Nodejs contains core modules.</br>
 The console module used for console.log (log in the terminal in nodejs, in ES6 log in browser console) is a global module and thus does not have to be imported.</br>
 The process module used to access information about the environment, memory used and program arguments is a global module and does not have to be imported.</br>
-The os module has to be imported and provides imformation about operating system.</br>
+The os module has to be imported and provides information about operating system.</br>
 The util module has to be imorted and contains various utility functions.

 The regular ES6 browser javascript imports and exports modules with the import/export syntax.</br>